yudhisteer/UAV-Drone-Object-Tracking-using-Kalman-Filter/README.md

 - The Kalman filter works by propagating the mean and covariance of the Gaussian distributions for the estimated state through time using a **linear process model**.
 This is known as the prediction step or process update, where the estimates move forward in time.

-- When measurements are available, which are a linear combination of the state, the Kalman filter updates the estimated state's mean and covariance based on the the measurements' mean and covariance of the Gaussian distribution.
+- When measurements are available, which are a linear combination of the state, the Kalman filter updates the estimated state's mean and covariance based on the measurements' mean and covariance of the Gaussian distribution.
 This is the update step or corrections step for the Kalman filter.

 <p align="center">
   <img src= "https://github.com/yudhisteer/UAV-Drone-Object-Tracking-using-Kalman-Filter/assets/59663734/bdc9e6a8-25f9-44d2-a650-8e891263024e" width="800" height="540"/>
 </p>

 - These two processes form the prediction and correction step, which is recursively run in the filter with time.
 The estimates are propagated forward in time to the current time.
-If the measurements information are available at the current time, it is used to improve the current state estimates.
+If the measurement information is available at the current time, it is used to improve the current state estimates.
 This is then repeated as time moves forward,

 ---------------------------------------